eddxdd/pokemon-hotel/README.md

 ## 🚀 Overview

-**airxdd** is a hotel booking platform designed to explore clean API design, database modeling, and real-world backend architecture.
-The project focuses on scalability, maintainability, and industry-standard tooling.
+**Pokemon Hotel** A game-inspired hotel and encounter platform built to demonstrate real-world backend architecture, REST API design, and relational database modeling using Node.js and PostgreSQL.

 ---